Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation

 \subsubsection{Noise detection}

-To identify noise, we first extract the items a user interacts with within a specific time period.
-Then, we apply the Louvain community detection algorithm \cite{louvain_community} to the subset of the \( I_t^{sim} \) graph that represents these items (Figure \ref{fig:sim1}).
-We choose the Louvain method because it dynamically adapts to different user behaviors without requiring a predefined number of communities.
-We form these communities independently for each user and time period to account for variations in user interests and behaviors.
-For example, if a user is only interested in music, we consider sports-related data as noise, whereas for another user, both music and sports data might be relevant.
+To identify noise, we first extract the items a user interacts with during a specific time period.
+We then apply the Louvain community detection algorithm \cite{louvain_community} to the corresponding subset of the \( I_t^{\text{sim}} \) graph that represents these items (Figure~\ref{fig:sim1}).
+The Louvain algorithm is a widely used method for detecting communities in large networks by optimizing modularity---a measure that compares the density of links within communities to the density of links between communities.

+This process is performed independently for each user and each time period.
+Specifically, for every user at each time step \( t \), we construct a user-specific subgraph whose nodes are the items the user interacted with, and whose edge weights are given by the corresponding similarity scores from \( I_t^{\text{sim}} \).
+We then apply the Louvain algorithm to this subgraph to identify groups of closely related items.
+Forming item communities in this personalized manner allows the method to adapt to variations in user interests and behavior.
+For example, if a user is only interested in music, we treat sports-related items as noise, whereas for another user, both music and sports items may be considered relevant.

 Finally, we identify items that do not belong to any community as noise since the user is not interested in their similar items, and they remain ungrouped.
 We then reduce their associated edge weights in the matrix \( A_t \), with the degree of reduction determined by a hyperparameter.
 This adjustment minimizes the influence of noisy items on subsequent analyses, enhancing the accuracy of processing relevant data.